prototype99/gentoo-snappy/README.md

 Sync overlay:

-	# layman -S
+	# sudo emerge --sync prototype99

 # Notice
-This overlay is being worked on less due to a switch to the paludis package manager.
-If this would interest you please look at the newer fork: blood-of-the-chimera!
+This overlay is gradually being worked on less due to a gradual switch to the paludis package manager.
+If this would interest you please look at the newer fork: blood-of-the-chimera

 ## Packages
 ### `app-admin/system-config-printer`